• LAW: Confidentiality and reporter’s privilege

 Most journalists who make this argument want a limited privilege, not an absolute privilege.

-Arguments against giving journalists this kind of privilege come most often from lawyers and prosecutors.
+Arguments against giving journalists this kind of privilege come most often from lawyers and prosecutors, read more over here.
 They say that sometimes rerporters have information that is necessary for prosecuting criminals or for assuring that the courts can guarantee a fair trial.
-A journalist might hold a key piece of information that could put away a dangerous criminal or exonerate a person accused of a crime.
+A journalist might hold a key piece of information that could click this case together and even put away a dangerous criminal or exonerate a person accused of a crime.

 Over many years of debate about this topic, more than 30 states have agreed with journalists’ arguments and have granted to journalists a limited privilege.
 Under certain circumstances, they can refuse to reveal the names of sources or certain other information if they feel their ability to gather news would be compromised.
 These laws – which are call shield laws – give journalists some protection if they are involved with cases in local or state courts.